Faced with the rise in entry refusals in Thailand, tourism professionals are calling for clearer and more widely disseminated rules.

 Source: Bangkok Post

-Prepare your trip to Thailand
+Useful links to prepare your trip to Thailand

-Book bus, train, or boat in Thailand
+Book bus, train and boat in Thailand

 Manage your money while traveling with Wise